In this section

 END OF Legal information guides

-If you want to make a claim in the magistrates court, see below.
+If you want to make a claim in the Magistrates Court, see Making a claim in the Magistrates Court.

 If you are defending a claim against you, but believe the other person was wholly or partly responsible for the accident, you may be able to lodge a counterclaim.
 You should get legal advice before doing this.

-You can get the two forms you need to complete from your local magistrates court.
+You can get the two forms you need to complete from your local Magistrates Court or from www.courts.qld.gov.au.
 They are called Claim and Statement of claim forms.
-Follow the format of the sample forms in Sample documents and forms.
+Follow the format of the sample documents and forms .
 Make sure you have the correct name of the other driver.

 You will need the original plus three copies of these forms.
 Photocopies are acceptable, but you must sign the form before you copy it.

-Take your forms to your local magistrates court.
-Give three sets of forms to the court’s registry staff and keep one for your own records.
-Pay the court’s filing fee.
+You must file your forms at the Magistrates Court in the area where the accident happened or where the defendant lives or carries on business, or at a central court registry like the Brisbane, Rockhampton, Townsville or Cairns Magistrates Courts.
+For example, if you live on the Gold Coast and have an accident in Brisbane where the defendant lives, you cannot file the claim in your local court at Sourthport.
+If you file your forms in the wrong court your claim may be dismissed.
+Give three sets of forms to the court's registry staff and keep one for your own records.
+Pay the court's filing fee.
 The fee depends on how much money you are claiming.
 The staff will stamp your forms with the official court seal and give your claim a number.
 They will keep one set of forms and give you back the other two.

-One of the stamped copies of the claim forms must be delivered to the defendant.
-You can do this yourself, but it is often better to pay a process server (someone who does this for a living) or enforcement officer from the magistrates court to do it for you.
-The magistrates court registry can tell you where to find a process server or you can look in the Yellow Pages or other business directories.
+One of the stamped copies of the claim forms must be served on the defendant.
+You can do this yourself, but it is often better to pay a process server (someone who does this for a living) or enforcement officer from the Magistrates Court to do it for you.
+The Magistrates Court registry can tell you where to find a process server or you can look in the Yellow Pages or other business directories.

 Ring a few of them to find out what it will cost.